matt-goldman/matt-goldman.github.io/_posts/2024-03-10-platinum-hammer.md

 ## Conclusion

 The golden hammer is well known, but it's just one of several cognitive biases we need to watch out for.
-In this post I've introduced "the platinum hammer", a commonly seen but lesser discssed counterpoint.
+In this post I've introduced "the platinum hammer", a commonly seen but lesser discussed counterpoint.
 What are your strategies for dealing with this situation?
 And what other cognitive biases have you learned to watch out for and counter, either in yourself or others?